 |UP House, Paragliding, Flying Longue, Love Seat, Aladin’s Carpet, Sky Bike, Sky Gliding, Battle Ship, Horse Around, Hook A Fish, Row A Boat, Hot Rider, Gear Up, Pine House||Rp30.000/ride|

 Dago Dream Park claims its vast parking spot is able to accommodate up to 3.000 cars.
 The park equips with basic facilities such as toilets and a gazebo for visitors to rest.
 There are 2 restaurants and 3 food courts around the parking area.

 As for accommodation, plenty of hotels and villas to choose from in the Dago area.
 The rates start as low as Rp180.000 to Rp700.000/night.

 How To Get To Dago Dream Park

-To rent a car, it usually costs starting from IDR 350,000 for a day.
-The route to Dago Dream Park is easy and straightforward.
-Just follow Ir H Djuanda Road and continue until Dago Giri Road.
-However, avoid going during the weekend since the road is often jammed with ridiculous traffic during this time.
+Tourists could opt for private car rental for more convenience.
+The price range from Rp350.000 to Rp500.000 for a day rental.
+Depends on the car type.
+The route to Dago Dream Park is quite straightforward.
+Just follow Ir H Djuanda Road and follow the road until Dago Giri street.
+However, avoid going during the weekend since the road is often jam with ridiculous traffic during this time.

-The leisure park located in Jalan Dago Giri KM.
+Dago dream park located in Jl.
+Dago Giri KM.
 2,2, Mekarwangi, Pagerwangi, Lembang, West Bandung Regency, West Java 40135.